 Doing less benefits me.
 It also benefits my students.

 Doing less work means I have more energy and more personal time.
 I get home early and eat an early dinner (as recommended in my five-star book, The Teacher’s Guide to Weight Loss

 (how’s that for a shameless plug?)).
 I achieve a healthy work-life balance by doing things I want to do instead of more work.
-I exercise, read, write, go to my daughter’s softball games, and just hang out with my wife on our deck with a couple of beers.
+I exercise, read, write, go to my daughter’s softball games, and just hang out with my wife on our deck.
 I get seven and a half hours of sleep every night, and I return to work the next day recharged.

 I’m in a better mood at work because I’m less stressed.
 My better mood means I’m more patient with students.
 Being well-rested means I’m less likely to make bad decisions and more likely to be calm, use humor, and build positive relationships with students and colleagues.
 It makes for a more pleasant environment for everybody.

 While doing less work benefits me, which in turn benefits my students, it also makes me a more effective teacher.
 That’s because when you do less, your students must do more, which means they’re more likely to learn.
 The person who does the work is the only one doing any learning.